Jakaz78/Jakaz78/README.md

 licenses_and_certifications:
   [
-    "Python for Data Science, AI & Development", "Using Python for Automation"
+    "Python for Data Science, AI & Development", "Using Python for Automation",
+    "Data Analysis with Python and Pandas",
+    "Learning Kubernetes"
   ]
 currently_learning:
   [
-    "Python"
+    "Kubernetes"
   ]
 hobbies:
   [